Skip to main content

 Allows for flexible pacing.

-Example: A system where students must demonstrate proficiency in math skills before advancing to the next grade level.
+Example: A system where students must demonstrate proficiency in Maths skills before advancing to the next grade level.

 10. Experiential Curriculum

-Experiential education emphasizes learning through experience and reflection.
+Experiential education emphasises learning through experience and reflection.
 This type of curriculum involves hands-on activities, internships, field trips, and real-world applications.

 Features: